Redmart/slate/source/index.html.md

 The API effort is still very much Work In Progress.
 Treat this documentation as a beta version likely to change in the near future.

 We provide language bindings in Shell and Scala.
-You can view code samples in the dark pane on the right, and you can switch the programming language with the tabs in the top right.
+You can view code samples in the dark pane on the right.
+Switch the programming language with the tabs at the top.

 # Registration